Kyle Idleman. Not a Fan: Becoming a Completely Committed Follower of Jesus. Grand Rapids: Zondervan, 2011. 224 pp. $14.99.

 Examine yourselves, to see whether you are in the faith.
 Test yourselves.
 Or do you not realize this about yourselves, that Jesus Christ is in you?—unless indeed you fail to meet the test!

-I guess it’s not surprising this verse feels unfamiliar.
-After all, exams just don’t seem to possess that Micah 6:8 ability to rev the engine.
+I guess it’s not surprising that this verse feels unfamiliar.
+Exams just don’t seem to possess that Micah 6:8 ability to rev the engine.
 But like it or not, the apostle’s assignment to the Corinthians stares each of us in the face today, demanding a response.

 I have to admit that Kyle Idleman’s Not a Fan: Becoming a Completely Committed Follower of Jesus isn’t the book I was expecting to read from the teaching pastor of America’s fifth-largest congregation.
 With weekly attendance eclipsing 20,000, Southeast Christian in Louisville, Kentucky, is a megachurch of megachurches.
 But Idleman’s book is about as seeker-insensitive as they come.
 In fact, he opens with a confession: